 Hawksmoor’s AIM Portfolio Service enables your clients to invest in growth opportunities among the UK smaller companies listed on the London Stock Exchange’s Alternative Investment Market (AIM), as well as to reduce their potential inheritance tax (IHT) liability.

-Our AIM Portfolio Service was recognised as the ‘Best AIM IHT Portfolio Service – DFM Provider’ at the Investment Week Tax Efficiency Awards 2019/20.
+Our AIM Portfolio Service was recognised as the ‘Best AIM IHT Portfolio Service – DFM Provider’ at the Investment Week Tax Efficiency Awards 2019/20, and has been named as a finalist in the ‘Best AIM Portfolio Service’ category at the 2021 Growth Investor Awards.

 Your clients can access our AIM Portfolio Service with a minimum investment of £30,000.